ananquay15x9/Pasu/README.md

-# TheyGotChoPassword - Password Generator and Checker 🔐
+# Pasu - Password Generator and Checker 🔐

-**TheyGotChoPassword** is a user-friendly Password Generator and Checker with a graphical user interface (GUI).
+**Pasu** is a user-friendly Password Generator and Checker with a graphical user interface (GUI).
 It empowers users to create strong, randomized passwords, assess their strength, and check if a password has been compromised in known data breaches using the Have I Been Pwned (HIBP) API.

 ## v1.1 Update ☀️
-- **TheyGotChoPassword-v1.1:** Enjoy the new GUI.
+- **Pasu-v1.1:** Enjoy the new GUI.